ABOUT KARAMAH

 While our research and programs are the platform on which KARAMAH stands, it is our networks of scholars, alumnae, and leaders who extend the reach of KARAMAH’s knowledge to a global scale.
 Our alumnae become educators and advocates for the rights of Muslim women, and collectively we build a global community rooted in respect and dignity.

-In 1981, Dr. al-Hibri began producing Islamic jurisprudential research and writing as a philosophy professor at Texas A&M, and later as a law professor at the University of Richmond School of Law.
-At the time, she was concerned about the misunderstanding by Western women’s rights advocates about the status of women in Islam.
-Dr. al-Hibri understood that Muslim women would resist reforms that would conflict with their faith.
+In 1981, our founder, Dr. Azizah al-Hibri, published her first Islamic jurisprudential research, when she was a philosophy professor at Texas A&M, and continued later as a law professor at the University of Richmond School of Law.
+At the time, she was concerned about the grave misunderstandings by Western women’s rights advocates about the status of women in Islam.
+Dr. al-Hibri understood that Muslim women would resist reforms that conflict with their faith.
 She realized that a new avenue of reform was needed, founded in faith-based jurisprudence.

 Throughout the years, KARAMAH’s views on legal issues related to Islam have been solicited by various audiences, including branches of the U.S. and other governments, the media, academicians and a host of other human rights organizations.
 Today, KARAMAH has a talented team based in Washington, D.C. focused on expanding both the educational programs and research endeavors in the U.S., as well as in Europe and the Middle East.